python/mypy/docs/source/error_code_list.rst

 Check that each name is defined once [no-redef]
 -----------------------------------------------

-Mypy may generate an error if you have multiple definitions for a name.
-The reason for this that this is often an error (the second definition may overwrite the first one).
+Mypy may generate an error if you have multiple definitions for a name in the same namespace.
+The reason is that this is often an error, as the second definition may overwrite the first one.
 Also, mypy often can't be able to determine whether references point to the first or the second definition, which would compromise type checking.

 If you ignore this error, each reference to the defined name refers to the *first* definition.